eriqande/gscramble/README.md

 [![pkgdown](https://github.com/eriqande/gscramble/actions/workflows/pkgdown.yaml/badge.svg)](https://github.com/eriqande/gscramble/actions/workflows/pkgdown.yaml)
 <!-- badges: end -->

-This is an R package under development.

-We are pretty much done with it and just need to update this README.
+This is an R package for simulating individuals that are admixed between different populations according to a pedigree.
+To do so it uses sampling without replacement from samples taken from each population.

 You can read the documentation for it at:
 <https://eriqande.github.io/gscramble/>